ICRI Local Staff

 Originally from Kentucky, Brittany is dedicated to supporting programs benefiting children and the empowerment of women and girls.
 She has served on the Board of Directors for Court Appointed Special Advocates (CASA), Board of Directors for the Nutrition and Fitness Coalition (providing healthy food to children in poverty-stricken areas), and as a volunteer for the Pro Bono Domestic Violence Victim Program (providing free court representation to victims of domestic violence).
 Brittany received her B.A. from Centre College, and her Juris Doctor degree from University of Kentucky College of Law.

-Bruno is the Finance Manager of ICRI.
-As Finance Manager of an international organization with more than 100 employees, Bruno oversees the organization’s finance department and for ICRI projects assisting children, youth, and families around the world.
+Bruno is the Finance Director of ICRI.
+As Finance Director of an international organization with more than 200 employees, Bruno oversees the financial operations and structure of our local and international programs.

 PROJECT COMMOTION CO-DIRECTOR